ayush-kr-repo/TrainSentry/README.md

 **Without AI report:** fast, offline, deterministic — a structured Markdown report with severity labels, evidence, and suggested next actions.

-**With AI report (`--ai-report`):** Claude reads the structured findings and writes a rich debugging narrative — root cause analysis, concrete next steps, a prioritised action plan, and false-positive flags.
+**With AI report:** Gemini reads the structured findings and writes a rich debugging narrative — root cause analysis, concrete next steps, a prioritised action plan, and false-positive flags.

 ---